rossta/rossta.github.com/source/blog/2020-04-11-how-to-use-webpacker-yml.html.md

 #### source_path

 The primary subdirectory within your Rails application where your webpack source code is located.
 Your [`source_entry_path`](#source_entry_path) directory should be located here.
-You can add to the list of source paths using [`resolved_paths`](#resolved_paths).
+You can add to the list of source paths using [`additional_paths`](#additional_paths).
 Change this directory to something like `app/frontend` if you use webpack for non-JavaScript assets like CSS, images, fonts, etc.

 ```yaml
 source_path: app/javascript